- Bachelor of Arts

 Our graduates contribute to a growing creative and cultural economy both in Australia and abroad.

 Understanding your craft will help you build your skills and cultivate your own creative identity.
 Be inspired to do your best at a university that understands what it means to be creative.

-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in New South Wales and the ACT for Creative Arts.
+The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as second among all universities in New South Wales and the ACT for Creative Arts.